tejlibre/ActionFPS-Book/glossary.md

 Game has to have more than 2 players per team at the end.
 So don't leave the game until next map starts, or use `/mastermode 2` \(match mode\).

+## Hall of Fame

+A list of players who have completed achievements, most important achievement first.

 ## Inter

 A game between skilled players on a private server.
 Typically 3vs3 but may be 2vs2 or 4vs4.